TYLER-JM/barChart_repo/README.md

       padding: "10px"
     }
   ```
-    -barColor
+  barColor
     can be any format to set a color:
     rgba(), rgb(), #hex, etc... just put it all in quotes

     if including stacked bars, barColor will be a 2D array like this...
 ```javascript
         barColor: [
                    ["sub-catagory", "desired-color"],
                    ["2ndSub", "2ndColor"]
                    ],
 ```
-    **xValuePos** set to something align-items: can take, ie...
+  **xValuePos** set to something `align-items:` can take, ie...
     "start"
     "center"
     "end"
   -padding sets distance between bars

   •element
     -should include a period for class, or hashtag for id:
-      ".new-bar"
-      "#new-item"
+      `".new-bar"` or `"#new-item"`